nikhilm/node-taglib/README.md

 * year    (integer)
 * genre   (string)

-The following fields are available in audioProperties, all are integers:
+If no audio properties could be read, `audioProperties` will be an empty object (falsy).
+The following fields are available in `audioProperties`, all are
+integers:

 * length
 * bitrate